Connectivity in the space of framed hyperbolic 3-manifolds: Paths

 Example \hyperlink{Ex-FrameToInfty}{A.2} is an initial example of the topology of the underlying manifold changing along a path in $\mathcal{H}$.
 As seen in Lemma \ref{pathcomp}, a path such as $\gamma$ may be constructed in $M=\mathbb{H}^3/\Gamma$ for any Kleinian group $\Gamma$ with $\Omega(\Gamma)\neq\varnothing$.

 \hypertarget{Ex-QCDef}{\textbf{Example B.1: (Quasi-conformal deformations)}} \textit{Suppose $\Gamma$ is a nonelementary geometrically finite Kleinian group.
-For any path of geometrically finite representations $G:[0,1]\rightarrow GF(\Gamma)$ (see Section \ref{Sec-Reps} for definitions), the map $t\mapsto G(t)(\Gamma)$ is a path in $\mathcal{D}$.}
+For any path of geometrically finite representations $G:[0,1]\rightarrow D_{\GF}(\Gamma)$ (see Section \ref{Sec-Reps} for definitions), the map $t\mapsto G(t)(\Gamma)$ is a path in $\mathcal{D}$.}

 Define $G_{im}:[0,1]\rightarrow\mathcal{D}$ by $G_{im}(t)=(G(t))(\Gamma)$.
 The proof of Marden's stability theorem \cite{MAR} demonstrates that the Dirichlet fundamental polyhedra with respect to the fixed basepoint $O\in\mathbb{H}^3$ for $G_{im}(t)$ vary uniformly continuously on compact balls about $O\in\mathbb{H}^3$ in the Hausdorff topology.
 In particular, $G_{im}(t)$ is a path of Kleinian groups with respect to the topology of polyhedral convergence (see \cite{MAT}), hence is a path of Kleinian groups in the geometric topology on $\mathcal{D}$.
-In other words, $G$ may also be viewed as a path into $S(\Gamma)$ equipped with the topology of strong convergence.
+In other words, $G$ may also be viewed as a path into the space $S(\Gamma)$ of discrete and faithful representation of $\Gamma$ into $\mathrm{PSL}_2\C$, equipped with the topology of strong convergence.
 We also note that the continuity of $G_{im}$ with respect to the geometric topology follows immediately from a result of Anderson and Canary on strong convergence \cite{ANCAN}, since each $G(t)$ is type preserving.
 Following from the correspondence between quasiconformal deformations and quasi-isometries \cite{RENORM}, the path in $\mathcal{H}$ corresponding to $G_{im}$ is a path of quasi-isometric framed hyperbolic $3$-manifolds, where cusps map to cusps. $ $